Lemon Blueberry Scones

 • There are recipes that make scones with and without eggs.

-• But eggs will add richness to the scone, so if you do want to amp up the richness use the egg, otherwise you can substitute the egg by increasing the amount of the milk or cream by 1/4 cup in this recipe.
+• But eggs add richness to the scones, so if you do want to amp up the richness, use the egg; otherwise, you can substitute the egg by increasing the milk or cream by 1/4 cup in this recipe.

 • Gently stir the dough together with a wooden spoon or my favorite a Danish dough whisk until well-combined.